MaineHealth safety measures help prevent the spread of COVID-19 and protect patients and care team members at all locations.

 If you have any issues or concerns that could get in the way of a smooth transition out of the hospital after your procedure, please talk to your care team about them before coming to the hospital.

-Everyone entering our hospitals and clinics, including employees and visitors, will be screened for symptoms and known high-risk exposures.
-Everyone will be offered a mask to wear to prevent spread of infection to others.
+Everyone entering our hospitals and clinics, including employees and visitors, will be required to wear a mask and screened for COVID-19 symptoms and known high-risk exposures.
 Patients who are known to be infected with COVID-19 are kept in special isolation areas to protect other patients, providers and staff.

 MaineHealth has expertise in caring for patients with complex health conditions, and in infection prevention and control.
 Your care team is working hard to assess whether your surgery can be safely postponed.
 If they have contacted you to schedule your surgery, they believe that the benefits of moving forward with your surgery outweigh the risks of coming to the hospital.

 If you are wondering if your surgery can be postponed until after the COVID-19 outbreak is over, talk to your surgeon or another care team member about your concerns.
 Clear and direct communication is an important part of our patient safety plan.